Ajoke23/eos2ta5-model-validation/README.md

 - Summary: The output returns the following columns: keys, input, and probability.
 Hence, model eos2ta5 works perfectly well.

 ## Data Acquisition
-This task aims to select a list of 1000 molecules from public repositories and make sure they are represented as standard SMILES.
+This task aims to select a list of 1000 molecules from public repositories and ensure they are represented as standard SMILES.
-I acquired the dataset to be used from the [PubChem database](https://pubchem.ncbi.nlm.nih.gov/classification/#hid=72).
+I acquired the dataset from the [PubChem database](https://pubchem.ncbi.nlm.nih.gov/classification/#hid=72).
 This dataset downloaded contains about 2265 rows with numerous fields.
 The SMILES column is titled "canonicalsmiles" in the dataset downloaded from PubChem.
-Since the SMILES was in canonical format, I decided to convert it to standardized smiles will be useful in running prediction
+Since the SMILES was in canonical format, I decided to convert it to standardized smiles, which will be useful in running prediction
 So I cleaned the dataset, filtered out unnecessary columns, and selected random 1000 records which can be found in this path
 - [1000molecules.csv](https://github.com/Ajoke23/eos2ta5-model-validation/blob/main/Data/Input/1000molecules.csv) - contains a list of random 1000 molecules from the dataset downloaded from the PubChem database.
 - Summary: The file cleaned has 1000 molecules and 3 fields namely: canonical smiles, inchikeys, and molecular weight.

 ## Predictions for 1000molecules file
 The aim is to carry out a prediction on the 1000 molecules obtained from a public repository and evaluate the result using a scatter plot.
-[1000molecules_prediction.csv](https://github.com/Ajoke23/eos2ta5-model-validation/blob/main/Data/Output/1000molecules_prediction.csv) - output of the predicted value using the 1000molecule data.
+- [1000molecules_prediction.csv](https://github.com/Ajoke23/eos2ta5-model-validation/blob/main/Data/Output/1000molecules_prediction.csv) - output of the predicted value using the 1000molecule data.

 # WEEK 2: TASK 2
 ## Model Reproducibility
-The aim is to reproduce the result gotten from the [Publication paper](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00541-z)
+The aim is to reproduce the result obtained from the [Publication paper](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00541-z)

 ## Data Acquisition
 The data used to test the reproducibility of CardioTox was downloaded from the github page
-- [external_test_pos.csv]() - is the downloaded data gotten from the publication [GitHub Page](https://github.com/Abdulk084/CardioTox/blob/master/data/external_test_set_pos.csv)
+- [external_test_pos.csv](https://github.com/Ajoke23/eos2ta5-model-validation/blob/main/Data/Model%20Reproducibility/external_test_set_pos.csv) - is the downloaded data gotten from the publication [GitHub Page](https://github.com/Abdulk084/CardioTox/blob/master/data/external_test_set_pos.csv)
 - Summary: The file contains 44 records and two columns namely: ACTIVITY & smiles

 ## Prediction for the Dataset downloaded from the publication
-The aim was to run prediction on ersilia model eos2ta5.
-I took the following step to achieve the reproducibility output data.
+The aim was to run a prediction on the ersilia model eos2ta5.
+I took the following steps to achieve the reproducibility output data.
 1. Fetch the model eos2ta5 from docker using:
 ```
 docker pull ersiliaos/eos2ta5:latest